Achievable logoAchievable logo

 Metabolism of fats

-• Fats are digested in the small intestine These components are packaged into chylomicrons for transport through the lymphatic system and bloodstream, delivering lipids to tissues.
-Initially, ester hydrolysis by lipases in the cytosol converts triglycerides into free fatty acids and glycerol.
+• Fats are digested in the small intestine.
+Their components are packaged into chylomicrons for transport through the lymphatic system and bloodstream, delivering lipids to tissues.
+In cells, ester hydrolysis by lipases in the cytosol converts triglycerides into free fatty acids and glycerol.
 Each fatty acid is then “activated” by forming a thioester bond with CoA, a reaction that requires ATP.

 • In β-oxidation, these acyl-CoA molecules are sequentially cleaved into two-carbon units of acetyl-CoA, generating FADH2 and NADH in the process.
-Acetyl-CoA enters the Krebs cycle, while FADH2 and NADH deliver electrons to the electron transport chain, ultimately driving ATP synthesis.
+Acetyl-CoA enters the Krebs cycle, while FADH2 and NADH deliver electrons to the ETC, ultimately driving ATP synthesis.
 Per gram, fats yield more energy than any other macronutrient.

 β-oxidation of fatty acids